 Are there any cultural or environmental features to consider for the site?

-Respecting archaeological, cultural, and environmental features of any site that Innergex develops is a priority.
-These studies and analyses will be conducted to gain a thorough understanding of the site and any findings.
-The intent would be to arrive at the best possible final layout that balances archaeological, cultural, environmental, technical, economic, and community considerations.
+Respecting the archaeological, cultural, and environmental features of any site that Innergex develops is a priority.
+As such, archaeological, cultural and environmental studies and analyses are ongoing for gaining a thorough understanding of the site.
+The intent is to arrive at the best possible final layout that balances archaeological, cultural, environmental, technical, economic and social considerations.

 What is the overall impact of solar projects on the environment?

-Innergex must provide a complete analysis of the greenhouse gas (GHG) emissions created throughout the life cycle of the project as part of the Public Utilities Commission approval process.
+Innergex must provide a complete analysis of the greenhouse gas (GHG) emissions created throughout the life cycle of the project as part of the Hawaiian Electric PPA and Public Utilities Commission approval process.

 The analysis of GHG emissions created throughout the life cycle of the project will include: